Raymond Geuss

-Raymond Geuss, FBA (/gɔɪs/; born 1946) is an American political philosopher and scholar of 19th and 20th century European philosophy.
-He is currently Emeritus Professor in the Faculty of Philosophy, University of Cambridge.
-Geuss is primarily known for three reasons: his early account of ideology critique in The Idea of a Critical Theory; a recent collection of works instrumental to the emergence of political realism in Anglophone political philosophy over the last decade, including Philosophy and Real Politics; and a variety of free-standing essays on issues including aesthetics, Nietzsche, contextualism, phenomenology, intellectual history, culture and ancient philosophy.
+Raymond Geuss (/gɔɪs/; born 1946) is an American political philosopher and scholar of 19th and 20th century European philosophy.
+He is a professor emeritus in the Faculty of Philosophy, University of Cambridge.
+Geuss is primarily known for his early account of ideology critique in The Idea of a Critical Theory (1981); his works instrumental to the emergence of political realism in Anglophone political philosophy, including Philosophy and Real Politics; and his essays on topics including aesthetics, Nietzsche, contextualism, phenomenology, intellectual history, and ancient philosophy.

 Life

-Geuss was educated at Columbia University (undergraduate B.A., summa cum laude, 1966, and Ph.D., 1971).
+Geuss was educated at Columbia University, receiving a B.A. in 1966 and a Ph.D. in 1971.
 His Ph.D. thesis was written under the direction of Robert Denoon Cumming.
-Geuss was also greatly influenced by Sidney Morgenbesser during his university education.
+Geuss also worked with Sidney Morgenbesser and Robert Paul Wolff during this time.

-Geuss taught at Princeton University, Columbia University, and University of Chicago in the United States, and at Heidelberg and Freiburg in Germany before taking up a lecturing post at Cambridge in 1993.
+Geuss taught at Princeton University, Columbia University, and the University of Chicago in the United States, and at Heidelberg University and the University of Freiburg in Germany before taking up a lecturing post at the University of Cambridge in 1993.
 In 2000 he became a naturalised British citizen.
 He was elected a Fellow of the British Academy in 2011.

-Geuss has supervised the graduate work of several prominent scholars working in the history of continental philosophy, social and political philosophy and in the philosophy of art.
-His students include former Southern Poverty Law Center president J. Richard Cohen, filmmaker Ethan Coen and Cornel West.
+Geuss has supervised the graduate work of several prominent scholars of philosophy.
+His students also include lawyer J. Richard Cohen, filmmaker Ethan Coen, and philosopher Cornel West.

 Work

-To date, Geuss has published 16 books of philosophy, of which four are collections of essays.
-They are: The Idea of a Critical Theory: Habermas and the Frankfurt School; Morality, Culture, and History; Public Goods, Private Goods; History and Illusion in Politics; Glück und Politik; Outside Ethics, Philosophy and Real Politics, Politics and the Imagination, A World without Why, Reality and its Dreams, Changing the Subject: Philosophy from Socrates to Adorno, Who Needs a World View?, Not Thinking like a Liberal, and A Philosopher looks at Work.
-He has also co-edited two critical editions of works of Nietzsche, The Birth of Tragedy and Writings from the Early Notebooks.
-Geuss has also published two collections of translations/adaptations of poetry from Ancient Greek, Latin and Old High German texts.
+Geuss has published 16 books of philosophy, including Philosophy and Real Politics (2008), A World Without Why (2014), and Not Thinking Like a Liberal (2022).
+He has co-edited two critical editions of works of Friedrich Nietzsche, The Birth of Tragedy and Writings from the Early Notebooks.
+Geuss has also published two collections of translation-adaptations of poetry from Ancient Greek, Latin and Old High German texts.

 Reception

-Alasdair MacIntyre has written the following about Geuss:No one among contemporary moral and political philosophers writes better essays than Raymond Geuss.
+Alasdair MacIntyre writes about Geuss:No one among contemporary moral and political philosophers writes better essays than Raymond Geuss.
 His prose is crisp, elegant, and lucid.
 His arguments are to the point.
 And, by inviting us to reconsider what we have hitherto taken for granted, he puts in question not just this or that particular philosophical thesis, but some of the larger projects in which we are engaged.
 Often enough Geuss does this with remarkable economy, provoking us into first making his questions our own and then discovering how difficult it is to answer them.